 In 2012, with DVA funding and the cooperation of multiple ESO’s, the non-aligned Veterans Centre Sydney Northern Beaches was located at the War Veterans Village Narrabeen with assistance from RSL LifeCare.
 For the first time ex-service organisations across the Northern Beaches were networked and began to provide a collaborative support service.
 Volunteers provide advocacy support took part in professional development training ensuring quality service provision.

-In 2015, a Memorandum of Understanding was signed and executed with Dee Why RSL Club to enhance the centres services offerings and resources including, a full time Centre Manager and new fully-furnished, premises on Level 4 of Dee Why RSL Club for the exclusive us of Veterans and their families.
+In 2015, a Memorandum of Understanding was signed and executed with Dee Why RSL to enhance the centre's services, offerings and resources including, a full time Centre Manager and new fully-furnished, premises on Level 4 of Dee Why RSL for the exclusive use of Veterans and their families.
 Currently, the centre is expanding its services and range of assistance for those in need.
-In October, the VCSNB held its official opening at Dee Why RSL Club.
+In October, the VCSNB held its official opening at Dee Why RSL.

 In 2016, VCSNB staff began operating on military bases in the greater Sydney region.
 This was a first important step in beginning early intervention work to prevent crisis in the former service community.
 The VCSNB also hosted the first collaborative forum focused on the needs of the former service community.
 Over 80 organisations were represented.